From an article originally published in Tournaments Illuminated #118, Spring 1996.

 The Ordre du Cheval et du Lion given by the Crown upon an individual's completion of a term as Kingdom Equestrian Champion.

-Order of the Iron Chain: given upon recommendation of the previous recipients for deeds of true courage and bravery in the face of personal and real danger.
+The Iron Chain given by the Crown for deeds of true courage and bravery in the face of personal and real danger.
 The token of the order is a black iron chain.

-Honor of the Lion's Cub: given to children in the realm who have shown noble merit.
+Honor of the Lion's Cub: given to children who have shown noble merit.

-Honour of the Belated Rose: given on the recommendation of the Orders of the Rose and of the Lords and Ladies of Valorous Estate, for courteous and courtly behavior.
+Honour of the Belated Rose: given by the Crown after consultation with the Orders of the Rose and the Valorous Estate, for courteous and courtly behavior.
 The badge is: On a heart checky Or and Argent, a rose slipped and leaved Sable.

-La Mano d'Oro: given on the advice of the Minister of Arts and Sciences, for significant time and service to the furtherance of the arts and sciences in the Kingdom.
+The Mano d'Oro: given after consultation with the Minister of Arts and Sciences, for significant time and service to the furtherance of the arts and sciences in the Kingdom.
 Only one per reign is customarily given.
 Its token is a medallion of a gold hand, palm forward, on a purple field.
 The badge is: Purpure, within a double tressure Or, a dexter hand couped apaumy Or.

-Sable Chime: given for performance of period bardic arts throughout the Kingdom.
+Sable Chime: given by the Crown for performance of period bardic arts throughout the Kingdom.

 Old Shattered Shield: presented for valor and authentic death in the crown lists.
 The recipient must place his/her mark on the shield, and present it to the most deserving combatant at the next crown tournament.